Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 ## III.
 The Autonomy Modules
+This section introduces the funtionality of each autonomy module included in this framework and provides their links for further details.

 ## IV.
 Citation and Reference:
 If you find this work useful, please cite the paper: